Military of the Qing dynasty: First Sino-Japanese war

 During the period between the end of the Taiping Rebellion and the Beginning of the war the Qing government began a process of reform of the Green standard army.
 The Green Standard army was weak and scattered unable to mobilise men effectively as the payroll was inflated with non-existent soldiers and its soldiers were addicted to opium and gambling.
-The Qing government sought to recreate the Green Standard Army in a modern fashion with the creation of the 'Disciplined Forces' or Lien-chun.
-The Lien-Chun drew their men from the Green Standard but operated more like the Braves of the Hunan and Anhui armies.
-From 1885 onwards frequent Imperial Edicts recommended the reform of the entire Green Standard Army into Lien-Chun however little progress was made.
+The Qing government sought to recreate the Green Standard Army in a modern fashion with the creation of the 'Disciplined Forces' or lian-jun.
+The lian-jun drew their men from the Green Standard but operated more like the Braves of the Hunan and Anhui armies.
+From 1885 onwards frequent Imperial Edicts recommended the reform of the entire Green Standard Army into lian-jun however little progress was made.
 In 1894 the Imperial government dictated that the Green Standard was for policing duties and counter-bandit operations whilst the Braves were for fighting rebellions.

+Li Hongzhang as Viceroy of Zhili oversaw the lian-jun process in the region and in Zhili the lian-jun were almost identical to the Huai army his personal army and were well-armed with modern equipment and trained by Huai army officers.
+In Zhili the lian-jun were organised into zhen lian-jun which were lesser quality and Haifang lianjun which were coastal defense troops and the more elite of the two.
+In 1885 Li had organised 7,000 Haifang and 15,500 Zhen lianjun.